 Security scanners bots

 Security scanner bot scans for vulnerabilities on your website and server.
-This can be used by hackers to find weak spots in their attacks, so it’s important you identify bot traffic and block it as soon as possible, A good way to tell if your website has non-human traffic of this type is by checking for any suspicious activity on your sites, such as unusual login attempts or password re-usage.
+Hackers can use this to find weak spots in their attacks, so it’s important you identify bot traffic and block it as soon as possible, A good way to tell if your website has non-human traffic of this type is by checking for any suspicious activity on your sites, such as unusual login attempts or password re-usage.

 Content scrapers bots